jerryjappinen/Servant/readme.md

 			...
 		...

-As you might guess, you create pages and site content by adding `.txt`, `.html`, `.md` etc. files under the `pages/` folder.
+As you might guess, you create pages and site content by adding `.txt`, `.html`, `.md` etc. files under the `site/pages/` folder.

-You can use the (optional) site settings file `settings.json` to define things like site name, description and favicon. `assets/` contains the stylesheets and JavaScripts of your site.
-Page-specific styles and scripts can be included under `pages/` as well.
+You can use `site/settings.json` to define things like site name, description and favicon. `site/assets/` contains the stylesheets and JavaScripts of your site.
+Page-specific styles and scripts can be included under `site/pages/` as well.

 Template files under `templates/` define the basic structure of your site.
 One template is used for your site, either the default or the one you define in settings.